vasacat/blog_source/_posts/old-chinese-initial-1.md

 + Chang, Betty Shefts and Kun Chang (1977).
 Tibetan prenasalized initials. *Bulletin of the Institute of History and Philology* 48.2, 229-243.
 + Coblin, W. South (1976).
 Notes on Tibetan verbal morphology. *T’oung Pao* 62, 45–70.
 + Hill, Nathan W. (2005).
 Once more on the letter འ. *Linguistics of the Tibeto-Burman Area* 28.2, 111-141.
++ Hill, Nathan W. (2007).
+Aspirated and unaspirated voiceless consonants in Old Tibetan. *Languages and Linguistics* 8.2, 471–93.
 + Hill, Nathan W. (2009).
 Tibetan <ḥ-> as a plain initial and its place in Old Tibetan phonology. *Linguistics of the Tibeto-Burman Area* 32.1, 115–140.
 + Hill, Nathan W. (2019). *The historical Phonology of Tibetan, Burmese, and Chinese.* Cambridge: Cambridge University Press.
 + Li, Fang-kuei (1933).
-Certain phonetic influences of the Tibetan prefixes upon the root initials. *Bulletin of the Institute of History and Philology* 6.2: 135–157.
+Certain phonetic influences of the Tibetan prefixes upon the root initials. *Bulletin of the Institute of History and Philology* 6.2, 135–157.
 + msoeg.
 (2020)【汉语音韵学笔记】上古音·从古声十九纽到四分法. <https://zhuanlan.zhihu.com/p/139359388>.
 + Pulleyblank, Edwin G. (1962–1963).
 The consonantal system of Old Chinese. *Asia Major* 9., 58–144, 206–265.
 + Pulleyblank, Edwin G. (1973).
 Some new hypotheses concerning word families in Chinese. *Journal of Chinese Linguistics* 1.1, 111-125.